Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Richardson iterations

 \section{Richardson iterations}

-In this section, we introduce and analyze the iterative scheme that we will exploit theoretically to derive bounds on the size of the NN in the approximator network $\cA$ of neural operators $\calG$ in \eqref{eq:G=RAE} emulating the data-to solution map $\cS$ of the problem described in Section \ref{sec:PrbForm}.
-We consider the $(N+1)$-dimensional subspace $Y_N = \spn(\Psi_N)$ of $Y$.
-For any given $v\in \cDab$ and $u^{v, (0)}_N = \psi_0 \in Y_N$, the Richardson iteration (see, e.g., \cite{Orszag1980}; also referred to as ``self-consistent iteration'') is obtained by iteratively solving, for $k = 0, 1, 2, \dots$: find $\uvNkpone\in Y_N$ such that
+We introduce and analyze the iterative scheme that we will exploit theoretically to derive bounds on the size of the NN in the approximator network $\cA$ of neural operators $\calG$ in \eqref{eq:G=RAE} emulating the data-to solution map $\cS$ of the problem described in Section \ref{sec:PrbForm}.
+In this section, we denote by $\hPsi_N =\{\hpsi_1, \dots, \hpsi_N\}$ a set of orthonormal functions in $Y$ (with respect to the scalar product of $Y$), and by $Y_N = \spn\hPsi_N$.